benburrill/kacpaw-game/README.rst

 To test the front end, run ``view-front-end.py``

 To test the back end, you will want to use venv.
-After cloning this repo (make sure to get the submodules), install virtualenv and run
+After cloning this repo, install virtualenv and run
 ::
     virtualenv venv